Woodstock conveyancing FAQs

 Some conveyancing solicitors in Woodstock carry out the conveyancing on a price per hour basis others work on a fixed fee.

-Our panel of conveyancing solicitors work on a fixed conveyancing fee basis, with no unexpected 'add-ons'.
+Your conveyancing solicitor will work on a fixed conveyancing fee basis, with no unexpected 'add-ons'.
 Your quote will set out what you will pay when your sale or purchase completes.

 If, for any reason at all, your sale or purchase does not go ahead, you will be covered by our No Move, No Fee guarantee.

 Will I need property searches when buying a property in Woodstock?